Samuel S. Y. Wong

 Jun 2, 2020 ------ I officially graduated from the University of Toronto with an Honours Bachelor of Science Degree, Mathematics and Physics Specialist, with High Distinction.
 The graduation ceremony was virtual due to the pandemic.

-May 11, 2020 ------ I started my summer job, continuing my senior thesis project on confining string tensions with Erich Poppitz.
+May 11, 2020 ------ I started a summer job continuing my senior thesis project on confining string tensions with Erich Poppitz.
 This work is done remotely due to the pandemic.

 Apr 22, 2020 ------ I presented my final project on the Einstein-Rosen bridge for my general relativity class.